dollarshaveclub/stickybits/README.md

 ### Thanks

 This plugin was heavily influenced by [Filament Group](https://www.filamentgroup.com/)'s awesome [Fixed-sticky](https://github.com/filamentgroup/fixed-sticky) jQuery plugin.
-Thanks to them for the ideas.
+Thanks to them for getting my mind going on this a while back.
+Thanks to [Peloton Cycle](https://github.com/pelotoncycle/)'s [Frame Throttle](https://github.com/pelotoncycle/frame-throttle) for an insightful solve for optimizing `frame throttling`.